RedhawkSDR/transceiver-api/fei_3.0/README.md

     - If subsequent packets have tfsec=twsec=0, they are transmitted in the order in which they were received without delay between packets.
       - Delays may occur if the transmitter needs to pause because of events like changing the transmit frequency or transmit bandwidth
     - If subsequent packets have non-zero tfsec or twsec, the timestamp value is how long each of these subsequent packets need to be delayed with respect to the initial transmitted packet.

+To retrieve the list of streams that are on hold, call the `held()` method.

 ### Error States